 - At the time of birth, the height of the boys and girls are identical.

 - From the time of birth, till the age of 8 years, The height of boys grows slightly more than girls.

 - After the age of 8 years, the height of girls outpaces the height of boys till the age of 12 years.

-- After age of 12 years, the height of boys increases at slightly faster rate and becomes almost equal to that of girls at 16th year.
+- After the age of 12 years, the height of boys increases at a slightly faster rate and becomes almost equal to that of girls in the 16th year.